Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ## Audio System

-Vinifera replaces the vanilla audio engine with a new system for sound effects, music themes, and EVA speech.
+Vinifera replaces the vanilla audio engine with a miniaudio-backed system for sound effects, music themes, EVA speech, subtitles, and VQA movie audio.
+The original miniaudio implementation was by CCHyper.

 ### General Behavior

 - Supported file formats are `FLAC`, `WAV`, `OGG`, `MP3`, and the vanilla `AUD` format.
 - Use filenames without extensions in `SOUND.INI`, `THEME.INI`, and `EVA.INI`.
 - Formats are searched in this order: `FLAC`, `WAV`, `OGG`, `MP3`, then `AUD`.
-- Audio files are resolved through the normal game file system, so they may come from the game directory, subdirectories, or loaded `.MIX` archives.
+- Audio files are resolved through the normal game file system, so they may come from the game directory, the `SOUNDS`, `SPEECH`, and `MUSIC` search directories, or loaded `.MIX` archives.
 - When Firestorm is active, `SOUND01.INI` and `THEME01.INI` load after the base files.
 Repeating an existing sound or theme name updates that entry; new names are added.

 ### Sound Effects